-As summarised earlier, relevant Senior Executives may be eligible to participate in one or both of Crown's existing long term
+As summarised earlier, relevant Senior Executives may be eligible to participate in one or both of Crown's existing long term incentives, the Executive Share Plan (ESP) and the Crown LTI.

 The ESP continues in operation but is in run off mode.
 Effectively, all ESP shares are "out of the money" and are of no practical value to Senior Executives.
-Accounting Standards, however, require a value to be placed on these shares and they are therefore
+Accounting Standards, however, require a value to be placed on these shares and they are therefore included in the remuneration table.

 Similarly, in accordance with relevant accounting standards, the Crown LTI is included in the remuneration for each Senior Executive on the basis that it is considered more likely than not at the date of this financial report that the performance condition and service condition will occur evenly over the life of the Crown LTI, notwithstanding that the benefits will vest for the Senior Executives at a different rate.
-Accordingly, 25% of the total Crown LTI bonus for which each Senior Executive is potentially eligible will be included in the remuneration table for each of the four active years of the plan, regardless of whether a bonus
+Accordingly, 25% of the total Crown LTI bonus for which each Senior Executive is potentially eligible will be included in the remuneration table for each of the four active years of the plan, regardless of whether a bonus has vested or not.